THE ALL COUNTRY

 (out of 11,000,000)

-Preservative love in dementia is the container through which the caregiver attempts to hold in the identity that used to be, an identity that, in time and with a guarantee, vanishes.
+With dementia and dementia caregiving, it is the opposite.
+Preservative love in dementia protects the dementia patient from both physical and moral harm, including the harm of loss of identity.
+It is a container through which the caregiver attempts to hold in the identity that used to be, an identity that, in time and with a guarantee, vanishes.

 These durational repetitive acts of care and emotional labor in dementia caregiving can go on for years, even decades.